yorkmuseumstrust/digital/docs/support/digital-or-razorblue.md

 - Razorblue have over 170 people working for them who can collaborate to resolve your issue.

 - ...
 That's a lot of IT brainpower! 🧠

-### Isn't that what Digital do?
-- Whilst our Digital team is, of course, brilliant and exceptionally hardworking 😇, we are just 3.4 people - and no one is directly tasked with resolving IT support issues.

-- That's why we contract Razorblue to support you with day-to-day IT issues.

-- If your YMT Digital colleagues do the work for Razorblue, then YMT will be paying us and them to do the same job! 💷 🙊

-- Find out more about what the Digital team do in [About](about/).

 ### But Razorblue will need to talk to Digital anyway ...
 - Maybe, but there is a lot Razorblue can help you with directly due to their access to our systems.